Filip Koperski

-Filip Koperski (born 24 February 2004) is a Polish professional footballer who plays as a right-back for II liga club Olimpia Grudziądz.
+Filip Koperski (born 24 February 2004) is a Polish professional footballer who plays as a centre-back or right-back for Ekstraklasa club Radomiak Radom.

 Career

 Early years

 Koperski's footballing journey started in 2011 when he joined the APLG footballing academy in Gdańsk.
 After two years with the APLG academy, Koperski made a series of moves joining different footballing academies, starting with a move to the Polish capital, Warsaw, joining Escola Varsovia Warsaw for two years.
 After his time in Warsaw, Koperski moved to Barcelona, Spain, joining U.B.
 Catalònia, with whom he spent a season, and Unió Esportiva Sants for two seasons.
 After three years in Spain, Koperski returned to Gdańsk to join Lechia Gdańsk.
 On 7 October 2020, Koperski made his debut for Lechia's reserve team in the regional Polish Cup against Orzeł Subkowy.
 Towards the end of 2020, Koperski was invited to train with the Lechia's first team, impressing manager Piotr Stokowiec.